Norway says Venezuelan talks making progress

 Shortages of life-saving medicine that have led to the deaths of children battling cancer have also ignited a dispute between the government and opponents over who is to blame.

-The opposition had previously ruled out talks, accusing Maduro of using past negotiations in a play for time, and has demanded Maduro’s resignation and the holding of early elections.
+The opposition had previously ruled out talks, accusing Maduro of using past negotiations in a play for time.

 Norway has a long, successful history of foreign mediation.
 It hosted peace talks between Israelis and Palestinians in September 1993 and Maoist rebels and the government in the Philippines in 2011.